fly-apps/rate-limiter-demo/README.md

 a configuration file and will depend on the echo app being healthy.
 The echo app will have a health check defined: running [wget](https://www.gnu.org/software/wget/) to verify that the server is up.

+Each container has at a minimum a `name`.
+This will enable you to select the container on commands like `fly ssh console`, and be used to express dependencies.
+In this demo the names used will be `nginx` and `echo`.

+Every container but one requires an `image`.
+This can be from places like Docker Hub, quay.io, or gcr.io.
+If you are using `fly machine run` or `fly deploy`, you can specify one container which will use the image that you build for your application.

+The image is a starting point.
+You can override any or all of the following: `cmd`, `env`, `exec`, `files`, `secrets`. or `user`.
+This demo will add an nginx configuration file to the [nginx base image on Docker Hub](https://hub.docker.com/_/nginx).

-The demos below will show you how to do this with the machines API, fly machine run, and fly launch.
+The demos below will show you how to do all this with the machines API, `fly machine run`, and `fly launch`.
 And will demonstrate running an existing echo server as well as one that you provide.

 ## Step 0 - Setup